bloch-code/aws-bootcamp-cruddur-2023/journal/week5.md

 Now all is loading correctly.
 Also I have fixed an error which React complained about where a class had 3 `s` there.
 I found solution on discord but was able to find this problem myself by seraching for Class`s` within files.

 retunred_andrews_conversation

+I have learned in a hardway that when you;re tired is easy to make a mistake.
+I struggled to understand what I did wrong while trying to pass uuid to our URL and instead of `.` I used `_` to link `message_group.uiid`

+uuid_in_url
+uuid_in_url2

+We have replaced code in our messages.py file with a more simplet one and we are using a class and method within to call our message_group_uuid
+We have started prepering our code to restrict views of messages which we will implement in later stages.